pierreduchemin/wifireminders/README.md

 If you like this application and want to see it on Google Play, please [donate](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=8RNEWF8QHQHTN) (Bitcoin: `15bSZLRTF3nH9uLrsqW2xm5UMdcd3eqF1e`) so I can pay registration fee.

 ## Changelog

+1.2.0

+ * Added zero interval option to notify only on connection (saves battery).

 1.1.2